shubham7423/fashion-backend/STYLER_API_DOCUMENTATION.md

 ### Rate Limiting

-The styler endpoint uses the Gemini API, which has rate limits:
+The styler endpoint uses either the Gemini API or OpenAI API, both of which have rate limits:
 - If you encounter rate limiting, the system will automatically retry with exponential backoff
 - Consider spacing requests if making multiple styling requests in succession